techidaily/site-easy-unlock-android/source/_posts/unlock-nokia-c300-phone-password-without-factory-reset-full-guide-here-by-drfone-android.md

 - When you pick your choice, follow the guidelines on the screen to set it.
 Enter your screen lock straightaway.
 - Then redo your screen lock on the following screen, then, at that point, tap Confirm.

-## Part 2: 4 Simple Ways to Bypass Your Nokia C300 Phone Password

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Jng92DT1n_Y?si=LvxQhsEJoymsM2iZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/tPgf_wSdhS8?si=BHoH1ryaxmwk-8FV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: 4 Simple Ways to Bypass Your Nokia C300 Phone Password

 ### 1\.
 Google Find My Device